Eng4SJ/Project-Proposal-Guide/Readme.md

 	What specific functionality is necessary for the project to be meaningfully complete?
 What about to have truly substantive impact?
 What would constitute stretch goals?
 - **Ethics/Social Justice Concerns**

-  + How might this project reinforce the unjustices at play if the engineers on it do not seek sufficiently broad perspective about their implementation?
+  + How might this project reinforce the injustices at play if the engineers on it do not seek sufficiently broad perspective about their implementation?
   + What oft-overlooked pitfalls exist in the technical space the users are likely to enter that the engineers should put forth active effort to avoid?
-  + What subleties exist around the social dimensions that an unfamiliar but well-intentioned engineer might overlook?
+  + What subtleties exist around the social dimensions that an unfamiliar but well-intentioned engineer might overlook?

 - **Provided Materials**